-Course prerequisites are typically described in the college course catalog, and might Commentary include suggested or required prior coursework, performance on college placement tests (Accuplacer, ALEKS, etc.), performance on standardized tests (ACT, SAT, etc.), or other demonstrations of skills or knowledge (e.g., foreign language proficiency, writing samples).
+Commentary Course prerequisites are typically described in the college course catalog and might include suggested or required prior coursework, performance on college placement tests (Accuplacer, ALEKS, etc.), performance on standardized tests (ACT, SAT, etc.), or other demonstrations of skills or knowledge (e.g., foreign language proficiency, writing samples).
 Any program eligibility requirements that are not course-specific are to be included in the Program Description.
-Difference should be explained and if necessary provide additional documentation to explain any variation and show assurance that this is faculty approved.
-The Standard refers to course prerequisites, not program prerequisites. • Class standing or GPA may be considered a course prerequisite.
-If the prerequisites submitted are part of an online general college course catalog, there should be downloaded copies of the specific course descriptions (HTML, PDF. or screenshots included in Word), not just a generic link to the course catalog.
-STUDENT STANDARD S3 (CPF) CPF students are advised about the benefits and implications of taking college courses, S3 Standard as well as the college's policies and expectations.
+Differences should be explained and if necessary provide additional documentation to explain any variation and show assurance that this is faculty approved.
+The Standard refers to course prerequisites, not program prerequisites.
+Class standing or GPA may be considered a course prerequisite. • If the prerequisites submitted are part of an online general college course catalog, there should be downloaded copies of the specific course descriptions (HTML, PDF, or screenshots included in Word), not just a generic link to the course catalog.
+STUDENT STANDARD S3 (CPF) S3 Standard College provided faculty students are advised about the benefits and implications of taking college courses, as well as the college's policies and expectations.
 S3 Required 1.
-Provide example materials addressing topics including, but not limited to: Evidence College/university student conduct policies such as academic integrity, consequences of plagiarism, and academic dishonesty; Advising issues such as college programs of study, prerequisites, pre-testing, course load, grading standards, and credit transferability; Enrollment processes such as course cancellations and registration; • • Legal rights under FERPA and ADA; and • Impact on future financial aid.
+Provide example materials addressing topics including, but not limited to: Evidence College/university student conduct policies such as academic integrity, consequences of plagiarism, and academic dishonesty; Advising issues such as college programs of study, prerequisites, pre-testing, course load, grading standards, and credit transferability; Enrollment processes such as course cancellations and registration; Legal rights under FERPA and ADA; and Impact on future financial aid.
 2. Description of the process of advising students, including format, delivery method, timeline, who conducts advising, and what information is provided.
-Links to Web Resources for College Provided Faculty students 3.
-Advising responsibilities are often a shared effort by the CPF and secondary Commentary school partner and can take many different forms.
-Describe how CPF partners communicate to students their rights and responsibilities as college/university students, as well as college/university policies and procedures and the benefits and implications of taking concurrent enrollment courses.
-For example, does the CPF provide students with a comprehensive student guide or create a web page, video tutorials, or information sheet specifically designed for student advisement?
-Does the CPF connect secondary school partner counselors with campus advisors or offer in-person or virtual counselor training that then is communicated to CPF students?
+3. Links to Web Resources for college provided faculty students.
+Commentary • Advising responsibilities are often a shared effort by the college provided faculty and secondary school partner and can take many different forms.
+Describe how college provided faculty partners communicate to students their rights and responsibilities as college/university students, as well as college/university policies and procedures and the benefits and implications of taking concurrent enrollment courses.
+For example, does the college provided faculty program provide students with a comprehensive student guide or create a web page, video tutorials, or information sheet specifically designed for student advisement?
+Does the college provided faculty program connect secondary school partner counselors with campus advisors or offer in-person or virtual counselor training that then is communicated to college provided faculty students?
 Or some mix of the above?
-In the description above, clarify the timeline for student advisement services and any limitations or constraints on the CPF in providing such services.
-Provide documentation of advising practices and activities (e.g., a comprehensive CPF student guide, screenshot or PDF of a CPF advising web page, or sample CPF communications to students; counselor training materials and schedule; documents describing curriculum or degree pathways; materials from online or in-person tutorials that introduce rights and responsibilities; etc).
-Note: Many CPFs create student handbooks specifically for concurrent enrollment students.
-CPF's policies regarding students' rights and responsibilities should be consistent with campus policies.
-In as much as possible, CPF students should be treated the same as on-campus students.
+In the description above, clarify the timeline for student advisement services and any limitations or constraints on the college provided faculty program in providing such services.
+Provide documentation of advising practices and activities (e.g., a comprehensive college provided faculty student guide, screenshot or PDF of a college provided faculty program advising web page, or sample college provided faculty communications to students; counselor training materials and schedule; documents describing curriculum or degree pathways; materials from online or in-person tutorials that introduce rights and responsibilities; etc).
+Note: Many college provided faculty programs create student handbooks specifically for concurrent enrollment students.
+College provided faculty program policies regarding students' rights and responsibilities should be consistent with campus policies.
+As much as possible, college provided faculty students should be treated the same as on-campus students.